tejaswineekuder/hotel-app-services/README.md

 Can be extended to publish Docker images to registries like DockerHub or Azure Container Registry.

 ## Future Improvements
--Add authentication and authorization layers.
+- Add authentication and authorization layers.
--Enhance error handling and logging middleware.
+- Enhance error handling and logging middleware.
--Implement end-to-end (e2e) tests with UI testing tools.
+- Implement end-to-end (e2e) tests with UI testing tools.
--Enhance validation handling.
+- Enhance validation handling.
--Deploy CI/CD pipeline to publish Docker images and automate deployments to Azure or other clouds.
+- Deploy CI/CD pipeline to publish Docker images and automate deployments to Azure or other clouds.